safzanpirani/VoiceWin/README.md

 - **Tap to Toggle**: Tap once to start, tap again to stop
 - **Hybrid (Hold or Tap)**: Best of both - hold for quick recordings (≥250ms), or tap to toggle for longer sessions

+## Transcription Providers

+### Batch Mode (Groq, Deepgram)
+Records audio, then transcribes after you stop.
+Fast and reliable.

+### Streaming Mode (Deepgram Streaming)
+Transcribes in real-time as you speak - text appears immediately.
+Best used with **Toggle** hotkey mode.
+Note: some applications may strip trailing spaces between transcript chunks.

 ## AI Enhancement

 Enable AI Enhancement to automatically polish your transcriptions using Groq's LLM API.
 The feature: